ngless-toolkit/ngless/docs/contents/GettingStarted.rst

 Create your script
 ------------------

-Since the web server is opened now you can start to create your script.
+Since the web server is now open you can start to create your script.
 Start by clicking in the tab **Create Script** from the navigation menu, as in the following image:

 .. image:: ../images/nglessKeeperEmptyClickCreateScripts.png